tatsunori-ono/Tatsunori-Ono/README.md

 Hi, I’m @Tatsunori-Ono

-Prove that my name is Tatsunori Ono, where Tatsunori is an element of complex human with real exsistance and imarginary minds.
+Proposition: prove that my name is Tatsunori Ono, where Tatsunori is an element of complex human with real exsistance and imarginary minds.

 Let name = Tatsunori, <br />
 LHS: Tatsunori <br />